 What gods do you see in this pediment?

 Hint: look in the middle of the triangle to see two famous Greek gods!

-Next, I need everyone to notice long lines on the building.
+Next, I need everyone to notice the long lines on the building.
 Can you see:

-- The long horizontal line at the base of this triangular pediment? - The long horizontal lines of the base steps of the building? - The vertical lines of the columns?
+- The long horizontal lines of the base steps of the building? - The vertical lines of the columns?